0x18e/cppblog/index.md

 layout: default
 title: Home
 ---

-Hello,
+Hello,<br>
-This is a personal site where I write about my programming projects, physics, math curiosities, videogames, and whatever I'm interested in.
+This is a personal site where I write about programming projects, physics, math curiosities, videogames, and whatever I'm interested in.

 ## Recent posts
 {% for post in site.posts limit:5 %}